Kentown25/Retail_Sales_Perfomance/README.md

 Data cleaning & preparation was done in Excel.
 The raw dataset, cleaned dataset, pivot tables, and a data cleaning log to document transformations can be downloaded here: [(Data)](retail_sales_dataset.xlsx).

+The SQl queries used to inspect data for analysis can be found here

 An interactive Tableau dashboard used to report and explore sales trends can be found here: [(Dashboard)](https://public.tableau.com/views/RetailSales_17846031200520/Summary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 Insights and recommendations are provided on the following key areas: